lauriequincey/snowlines/README.md

 ## Beta Snowlines Application is Live!
 [Go to: Snowlines Beta Application](https://lauriequincey.users.earthengine.app/view/snowlines-beta)

-Analyse spatial snowline altitudes without any code, 'anywhere' in the world, in a matter of minutes.
+Resolve snowlines without any code, 'anywhere' in the world, in a matter of minutes.

+Note:
-Note: The end result from running this produces a red coloured snowline.
-You will have to manually zoom in to see the extent of the delineation as Earth Engine uses adaptive resolution.
-This algorithm automatically ignores ice caps and glaciers.
+- The end result from running this produces a red coloured snow-edge.
+- Glaciers and ice caps are masked, however, an unmasked snow-edge is also available in the map layers.
+- You will likely have to zoom the map viewer to see the snow-edge result in full detail if you are analysing larger than a local area.
+Why? - Earth Engine analyses are run to the output scale, not input scale.
+See: https://developers.google.com/earth-engine/guides/scale.

 ## Analysis Code
 Analysis scripts can be found under the "analysis" folder.
 They are written in R script and desgined to be generic so they should work with any files downloaded from earth engine.
 The scripts are written to work within "~/snowlines/" path.